zohra-b/S19---Hackaton-F5-Globant-/README.md

 2. Install frontend dependencies:

--npm install
+-npm install.

--npm create vite@latest
+-npm create vite@latest.

--npm install react-router-dom
+-npm install react-router-dom.

--npm run dev (run in a separate terminal that should not be closed) -npm install sweetAlert2
+-npm run dev (run in a separate terminal that should not be closed).

+-npm install sweetAlert2.